Kushagra2007/Kushagra2007/README.md

 - 👋 Hi, I’m @Kushagra2007
-- 👀 I’m interested in Computer sciences.
+- 👀 I’m interested in Competitive Programming.
 - 🌱 I’m currently learning 9th.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me...
+- 📫 How to reach me singhkushagra2007@gmail.com

 <!---
 Kushagra2007/Kushagra2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.